Questions for Your Doctor

 How much experience do you have treating mesothelioma?

-Because this is such a rare cancer, your doctor may not have much experience treating it.
-You should ask your doctor how many mesothelioma patients he or she has treated, and what therapies he or she has performed.
+Because mesothelioma is a rare cancer, your doctor may not have much experience treating it.
+You should ask your doctor how many mesothelioma patients he or she has treated and what therapies he or she has performed.
 If you would prefer to be treated by a more experienced physician, ask if your doctor can recommend a specialist.

 What are my treatment options?